Ag2Cr2O7/HMCF/README.md

 # HMCF
-This is the PyTorch implementation of the paper that we submitted for under review to WWW2024.
+This is the PyTorch implementation of the paper that we submitted for under review.
->HMCF: Hierarchical Multi-View Graph Contrastive Learning for Collaborative Filtering.

->Submitted to The Web Conference 2024 (WWW 2024).

 >Anonymous Author(s)

 ## Environment Requirement